Cloudxtreme/training_material/modules/101_IntroToRiak/2_0/101_IntroToRiak_TeachingNotes.md

 + Riak is the ops-friendly database
 + why do I want an ops-friendly database?
 	+ the vast majority of the cost of a database is in operational support over its lifetime
+	+ imagine developing and running a database is like sailing
 	+ the dangerous failures are the unexpected ones that only appear once the database is operating in a production environment
+	+ this is why you need operational simplicity
 + how easy is Riak to operate?
 	+ distributes your data for you using Consistent Hashing
 	+ re-distributes your data for you when you scale, in a balanced way